andy-nguyen-93/playwright/README.md

 - LOGIN-05.
 Validate that user cannot login with valid user and invalid password - (Add Base Page)
 - LOGIN-06.
 Validate that user cannot login with invalid user and invalid password - (Add ESLint)
 - INVENTORY-01.
 Validate that standard user can buy all items - (Handle Multiple Elements)
 - INVENTORY-02.
-Validate that standard user can buy a single item - (Add BeforeEach and FakerJS )
+Validate that standard user can buy a single item - (Add BeforeEach and FakerJS)
+- INVENTORY-03.
+Validate that valid users can buy a single item - (Parameterize Tests)